Table of contents

 SPRAY PERMETHRIN – Before heading outdoors, spray your clothing, gear, and hiking footwear with permethrin, an insecticide that kills mosquitos, black flies, and ticks, with no harm to humans or dogs.
 Permethrin is effective on clothing and gear for multiple washing cycles.

 EDUCATE YOURSELF – Do your research and have an understanding of tick prevalence in the region you’re hiking.
 Read trip reports on your intended hiking route to check current conditions.
 Understand the risks and ways you can protect yourself.
-That said, you’re already here reading this, so you’re ahead of the curve 🙂

-WHEN YOU RETURN HOME:
+WHEN YOU RETURN HOME

 • Thoroughly check your pets and gear.
 Ticks have been known to attach to gear or pets and unknowingly be carried into your home, to later attach to a human.
 By checking for ticks before entering your home, you’ll reduce the likelihood of off-trail latching.